EIM

 • Providing seed grants to help teams launch high-impact, high-quality projects that can attract external funding; and

-In the four years since receiving the Engineering in Medicine Strategic Investment Fund award, the EIM project team has built a comprehensive Center for Engineering in Medicine that has garnered national attention, created more than 150 new faculty partnerships, funded 61 seed grants involving 142 faculty from 41 Departments and Divisions across SEAS, SOM, SON, and CLAS, produced over $120M in new research proposals submitted and $18.1M in new external research funding awarded, and pioneered new models for training students and connecting faculty.
-The project team has exceeded all of the original Y4 metrics and some of the original Y5 metrics.
+In the five years since receiving the Engineering in Medicine Strategic Investment Fund award, we have built a comprehensive Center for Engineering in Medicine (EIM) that has garnered national attention, created more than 150 new faculty partnerships, funded 61 seed grants involving 139 faculty from 41 Departments and Divisions across SEAS, SOM, SON, and CLAS, produced over $139+M in new research proposals submitted and $19+M in new external research funding awarded, and pioneered new models for training students and connecting faculty.
+As detailed below, we have far exceeded all of our original Year 5 metrics.